 Most Americans use the internet, but typically tenants pay for internet and cable separately from their rental costs.
 While landlords rarely include the service in the rent, they may have an agreement with local providers to make charges less expensive.
 For instance, an apartment complex might offer a discounted deal with a specific provider so that tenants automatically sign up with that company.

-While you may consider having the internet and cable at home a necessity (especially if your family works or studies remotely), you can cut costs by eliminating an internet bill if you feel comfortable only accessing it from work, school, or your mobile devices.
+While you may consider having the internet and cable at home a necessity (especially if your family works or studies remotely), you can cut costs by eliminating an internet bill if you feel comfortable only accessing it from work, school, or your mobile devices.[14]
 Although cable may be bundled to your internet bill, you may be able to reduce this cost as well if you need to lower your monthly expenses.
-Consider canceling cable and signing up for a cheaper streaming service instead, such as Netflix or HBO.
+You could consider canceling cable and signing up for a cheaper streaming service instead, such as Netflix or HBO.

 Trash disposal services vary by apartment complex, residential neighborhood, city, and state.
 Some rental companies provide dumpsters and take care of arranging trash and recycling pickup for tenants.
 Others offer valet waste removal where you pay a monthly fee to have your trash picked up at your front door on certain days of the week.
 For homes, recycling and trash often cost a monthly fee as well.
 Landlords sometimes will roll this into the total cost of rent.